 While most of us think of our cable box or streaming service as the primary source for our favorite TV shows and movies, there’s a growing trend that’s disrupting the entertainment delivery market: more and more people are hooking up over-the-air TV antennas for picking up free live broadcasts in high definition.

 Luckily, today’s HDTV antennas are a far cry from the rabbit ears of yesteryear.
 The days of constantly fidgeting for perfect reception are gone, and modern antennas are capable of delivering crisp, clear digital signals, complete with 5.1-channel surround sound.
-While antennas still rely on being near local broadcast towers, digital signals are much easier to receive than the original analog broadcasts that were part of the previous broadcast standards.
+While antennas still rely on being near local broadcast towers, digital signals are much easier to receive than the original analog broadcasts, a part of the previous broadcast standards.

 The bottom line: if your memories of TV antennas include snowy reception and having to hold specific positions just to get a picture, prepare to be happily surprised.